stitchdata/docs/_replication/replication-methods/log-based-incremental-replication.md

               ORDER BY id
              ```

-             **Note**: Stitch will automatically omit the `WHERE` clause in this statement if the table has no Primary Key or a Primary Key that is not sortable.
+             **Note**: Stitch will automatically omit the `WHERE` clause in this statement if the table doesn't have a Primary Key or has a Primary Key that isn't sortable.

       - title: "Ongoing replication jobs"
         anchor: "ongoing-replication-jobs"
         content: |
-          After the historical replication of a table is complete, Stitch will read updates for the table from the database's logs.
+          After the historical replication of a table is complete, Stitch reads updates for the table from the database's logs.
 During ongoing replication jobs using {{ page.title }}, a few things will happen:

           1. Using the maximum log position ID from the previous job - in this case, the historical replication job - Stitch begins reading log messages in the binary file.
 Data for tables set to replicate is extracted.
           2. At the end of the replication job, Stitch bookmarks its place in the log file by storing its current log position ID.